cmu-sei/crucible/docs/gallery/index.md

 #### Cards Filter
 *Hotspot 3:*

-Users can use the dropdown to further filter intelligence information.
+Users can use this dropdown to further filter intelligence information.
 Users can sort the Gallery articles based on their card categories.
-This will be useful for users that are searching for information from a specific category or article.
+This will be useful for users that are searching for information from a specific category.

 #### Source Filters
 *Hotspot 4:*